-Transfer pricing regulations in El Salvador were included in 2009, through the enactment of Legislative Decree No. 233, which amends and adds articles 62-A, 124-A, 199-B, 199-C, 199-D of the Tax Code, which frame this regime.
+Transfer Pricing Regulations in El Salvador were included in 2009, through the enactment of Legislative Decree No. 233, which amends and adds Articles 62-A, 124-A, 199-B, 199-C, 199-D of the Tax Code, which frame this regime.

-Principle of Full Competition
+Principle of Full Competence

-Definition of Related Subjects in El Salvador
+Definition of Related Parties in El Salvador

 Said norm indicates the following: